AdamBoley/Project-Beergate/README.md

 19/8/22:
 When designing the user review form that allows users to submit their own beer reviews, and implementing the backend code to handle this, I noted that the form was not uploading images that had been attached in the image field.
 A Django blog walkthrough video on Youtube suggested using an ImageField, and then storing images directly in the repository.
 Whilst I considered that this might be an acceptable work-around, I concluded that it would not for extensibility reasons.
 Many users uploading many images would bloat that directory.
 I then found [Cloudinary's documentation on image uploading](https://cloudinary.com/documentation/django_image_and_video_upload).
 I determined that I already had most of the pieces in place, though their code snippets pre-suppose the use of function-based views.
-Merely adding `{% load cloudinary %}` to the HTML file, and adding `request.FILES` to the post method of the UserReview View was sufficient to get this working.
+Merely adding `{% load cloudinary %}` to the HTML file, and adding `request.FILES` to the post method of the AddReviewView view was sufficient to get this working.
 A database entry with name `image upload test` is testament to this - this entry's image was uploaded using the form, not via the admin backend, though I have disapproved it since the image is poorly-sized.

-# development Choices

 19/8/22:
+After implementing the functionality to update and delete posts, I was researching ways to limit only the user of a post to edit or delete it.
+In doing so, I came across a potential vulnerability - a logged in user may duplicate their tab and then using that second tab, navigate to the user_review, update_review and delete_review pages.
+If they then log out using the first tab and refresh the second tab, that second tab remains on those pages, effectively giving a logged-out user continued access to functionality that only logged in users should have.
+Fortunately, I already had `{% if user.is_authenticated %}` control statements in these pages, so that if a user tries the above work-around, the content will not display.
+It is possible that a user might do this accidentally, so I added text and links to the login page if the user is not authenticated.

+A similar issue was noted when adding the Jinja templating language code that only allows a user to update or delete a review if they are the author of it.
+Determining if a user owns a review, and is therefore eligible to update or delete it was simple - I merely added `{% if user.id == review.author.id %}` control statements to the pages.
+To fix the vulnerability, I added this control statement to the update_review and delete_review files as well, with some text and a link back to the homepage.

+# Development Choices

+19/8/22:
 To create the functionality that allows users to update posts, major changes were made to the views.py file, per [this series of django tutorials](https://www.youtube.com/playlist?list=PLCC34OHNcOtr025c1kHSPrnP18YPB-NFi)

 UserReview was renamed to AddReviewView, and was changed to use the CreateView generic view, which allowed me to remove the get method (currently commented out)

 A new view called UpdateReviewView was created, using the generic UpdateView.
 Get and post methods exist in this view, but are commented out.
-The get method is probably unnecessary, but the post method may be, but it currently creates a duplicate record.
+The get method is probably unnecessary, but the post method may be necessary, but it currently creates a duplicate record.

 # Testing